3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

-> Version 5.X.X (XXX XX, XXXX)
+> Version 5.1.4 (Jan 7, 2020)
-  NOTE: Now requires GZDoom 4.2.5+ or LZDoom 3.84+.
+  NOTE: Now requires GZDoom 4.3.0+ or LZDoom 3.84+.
 This is due to a major internal restructure that makes
-        many parts of the code (especially stats) MUCH easier to maintain, using the almighty mixins [ALL] General Settings: "Force HUD override" option removed.
-This was rather hacky and caused crashes, even for users who did not use turn it on.
-  [ALL] Added tooltips to menu options
+        many parts of the code (especially stats) MUCH easier to maintain, using mixins [ALL] General Settings: "Force HUD override" option removed.
+This was rather hacky and caused crashes, even when turned off [ALL] Added tooltips to menu options
   [ALL] All strings (except credits) are now in a LANGUAGE lump.
 This allows for centralizing the strings and possibly translating
   [ALL] Stats: Added player morph timer from Tekish's LevelInfo v1.23 (mainly for chicken/pig morph in Heretic/Hexen multiplayer)
-  [ALL] Split mode: Inventory bar is now properly pre-populated before first scroll through [ALL] Split mode: Inventory bar now displays a a maximum number of items based on how large the HUD is [HACX] MENUDEF: HacX no longer needs a separate file, all games now use a single MENUDEF lump [HERETIC] Automatic compatibility added for Heretic Neural Texture Pack [HERETIC] Improved transparency settings for "Curse of D'Sparil"
+  [ALL] Split mode: Inventory bar is now properly pre-populated before first scroll through [ALL] Split mode: Inventory bar now displays a maximum number of items based on HUD size [HERETIC] Automatic compatibility added for Heretic Neural Texture Pack [HERETIC] Improved transparency settings for "Curse of D'Sparil" [HACX] MENUDEF: No longer needs a separate file, all games now use a single MENUDEF lump

 > Version 5.1.3 (Nov 22, 2019)
   NOTE: Now requires GZDoom 4.2.4+.
 This prevents a segfault that can occur with "Force HUD override" active.